 By Gavin Jones

-Monti’s centrist bloc is expected to come a lowly fourth in the election on Sunday and Monday, which polls suggest will be won by the centre-left, but it may still be needed to help form a stable government.
+Monti’s centrist bloc is expected to come a lowly fourth in this weekend’s election, which polls suggest will be won by the centre-left, but it may still be needed to help form a stable government.

 Whatever happens, the former economics professor will be remembered for helping to save Italy from a perilous debt crisis thanks to his personal credibility and decisive action to shore up public finances.

 Opinions differ over the merits of his policies, but in just one year of office he restored Italy’s international standing and made progress in reforming key areas such as pensions and the labour market.

 He also won the admiration, if not the affection, of most Italians, who appreciated his professorial manner and expertise even while they felt the pain of his tax hikes.

 All that may have led him to overplay his hand at the end of last year when, after months of denial followed by weeks of indecision, Monti announced that instead of leaving front-line politics he would seek a second term.